seperman/deepdiff/docs/diff_doc.rst

 get_deep_distance: Boolean, default = False
     :ref:`get_deep_distance_label` will get you the deep distance between objects.
 The distance is a number between 0 and 1 where zero means there is no diff between the 2 objects and 1 means they are very different.
 Note that this number should only be used to compare the similarity of 2 objects and nothing more.
 The algorithm for calculating this number may or may not change in the future releases of DeepDiff.

-group_by: String, default=None
+group_by: String or a list of size 2, default=None
-    :ref:`group_by_label` can be used when dealing with list of dictionaries to convert them to group them by value defined in group_by.
-The common use case is when reading data from a flat CSV and primary key is one of the columns in the CSV.
-We want to use the primary key to group the rows instead of CSV row number.
+    :ref:`group_by_label` can be used when dealing with the list of dictionaries.
+It converts them from lists to a single dictionary with the key defined by group_by.
+The common use case is when reading data from a flat CSV, and the primary key is one of the columns in the CSV.
+We want to use the primary key instead of the CSV row number to group the rows.
+The group_by can do 2D group_by by passing a list of 2 keys.

+group_by_sort_key: String or a function
+    :ref:`group_by_sort_key_label` is used to define how dictionaries are sorted if multiple ones fall under one group.
+When this parameter is used, group_by converts the lists of dictionaries into a dictionary of keys to lists of dictionaries.
+Then, :ref:`group_by_sort_key_label` is used to sort between the list.

 hasher: default = DeepHash.sha256hex
     Hash function to be used.
 If you don't want SHA256, you can use your own hash function